bamarni/pi64/README.md

 The default user is `pi` and its password `raspberry`, it has passwordless root privileges escalation through `sudo`.

 SSH is enabled by default.

+You might want to run `sudo pi64-config` in order to get assisted with your setup!